 For us, creating these opportunities is just the beginning.
 While many of our employees want to build their careers here, for others it might be a stepping stone to different aspirations.
 We think it’s important to invest in our employees to help them gain new skills and create more professional options for themselves.

 How will we accomplish this?
-Over the next six years, we’re dedicating over $700 million to provide people 100,000 employees, roughly a third of our U.S. workforce, with access to training programs.
+Over the next six years, we’re dedicating over $700 million to provide 100,000 employees, roughly a third of our U.S. workforce, with access to training programs.

 We’re launching, scaling and investing in skills training programs that support employees across our corporate offices, tech hubs, fulfillment centers, retail stores and transportation networks.
 Small and large, the programs meet our employees where they are – providing opportunities for Amazonians to get trained, at their place of work, in high-demand areas like medicine, cloud computing, and machine learning.